Editor’s Note: This article was originally published on July 24, 2019 and updated on March 10, 2021.

-Getting there on time
+Getting products to customers on time

 Tracking your item

 As long as you have provided the correct shipping information to Amazon, you should be able to track its progress from your Seller Central account.
-Just choose the specific order from your “order management” tab and select track.
+Just choose the specific order from your “order management” tab and select “track.”
 This should tell you exactly where the package is at the moment.
-For items being sold across international borders, it can sometimes get held up by customs.
+For items being shipped across international borders, it can sometimes get held up by customs.
 Getting clearance here could take some time.
 In this instance, inform the customer as soon as you can.
 As long as the customer knows where the item is, and what is happening, they will be reassured.

 If you see “delivered” in the order tracking information, it does not mean that the item arrived.
 Double-check to make sure you have the correct shipping address.
 Mistakes do happen and you need to be sure you didn’t send the package to a different home.

 If the address is correct, wait a day.
 Sometimes, packages that have made it to the regional hub are labeled as delivered.
-Alternately, another person at that address may have accepted the delivery and forgotten to inform the buyer.
+Alternatively, another person at that address may have accepted the delivery and forgotten to inform the buyer.
 Suggest the buyer double-check to make sure that someone else didn’t take in the delivery.